Extension from Precoloured Sets of Edges: Extensions of K o nig's and Shannon's Theorems

 \begin{theorem} \mbox{}\\* Let~$G$ be a multigraph and $k\ge1$.
 Take the palette as $\MK=\bigl[\,\bigl\lfloor\tfrac32\Delta(G)+\tfrac12k\bigr\rfloor\,\bigr]$.
 If~$G$ is properly precoloured so that the precoloured degree of any vertex is at most~$k$, then this precolouring can be extended to a proper edge-colouring of all of~$G$. \end{theorem}

 The two results are corollary to two theorems of Borodin, Kostochka and Woodall~\cite{BKW97}.
-Let~$G$ be a multigraph and $f\colon E(G)\rightarrow\mathbb{Z^+}$.
-We say~$G$ is \emph{$f$-edge-choosable} if, for any assignment of lists where every edge~$e$ receives a list of size at least~$f(e)$, there is a proper edge-colouring of~$G$ using colours from the lists.
+A multigraph~$G$ is \emph{$f$-edge-choosable}, where $f:E(G)\to\mathbf{Z^+}$, if for any assignment of lists in which every edge~$e$ receives a list of size at least $f(e)$, there is a proper edge-colouring of~$G$ using colours from the lists.

 \begin{theorem}[Borodin, Kostochka \& Woodall \cite{BKW97}] \mbox{}\\* Let~$G$ be a bipartite multigraph, and set $f(uv)=\max\{d(u),d(v)\}$ for each edge $uv\in E(G)$.
 Then~$G$ is $f$-edge-choosable. \end{theorem}